What Health Care Providers Need to Know

 Learn more about how Early Check works.

-We will test newborns for two conditions not included in standard newborn screening: fragile X syndrome (FXS) and spinal muscular atrophy (SMA).
+We will test newborns for a panel of conditions not included in standard newborn screening.

 Women can sign up for the study prenatally if they are more than 12 weeks pregnant and plan to give birth in North Carolina.
 New parents can sign up postnatally if their newborn is less than 4 weeks old.
 They can go through the consent process on our secure online permissions portal.